Transition functions of diffusion processes with the Jack parameter on the Thoma simplex

 \begin{section}{Introduction}

 Ethier and Kurtz \cite{EK} constructed a family of diffusion processes on the Kingman simplex

-\be \overline{\nabla}_\infty=\{\alpha=(\alpha_n)| \alpha_1\geq\alpha_2\geq\dots\geq0, \sum_i \alpha_i\leq1\}, \ee depending on a parameter $\tau>0$ and preserving the Poisson-Dirichlet distributions $PD(\tau)$\cite{Kin} (the Poisson-Dirichlet parameter is usually denoted by $\theta$ but we reserve this symbol for another purpose).
+\be \overline{\nabla}_\infty=\left\{\alpha=(\alpha_n)\ \bigg |\ \alpha_1\geq\alpha_2\geq\dots\geq0, \sum_i \alpha_i\leq1\right\}, \ee depending on a parameter $\tau>0$ and preserving the Poisson-Dirichlet distributions $PD(\tau)$ \cite{Kin} (the Poisson-Dirichlet parameter is usually denoted by $\theta$ but we reserve this symbol for another purpose).
 Ethier \cite{Et} showed that the transition function of the Ethier-Kurtz diffusion has a continuous density with respect to $PD(\tau)$.

-Petrov \cite{Pe1} discovered a broader family of diffusions on $\overline{\nabla}_\infty$, which depend on two parameters $(a,\tau)$ and are related to the two-parameter Poisson-Dirichlet distributions $PD(a, \tau)$\cite{Pit}.
+Petrov \cite{Pe1} discovered a broader family of diffusions on $\overline{\nabla}_\infty$, which depend on two parameters $(a,\tau)$ and are related to the two-parameter Poisson-Dirichlet distributions $PD(a, \tau)$ \cite{Pit}.
 An extension of Ethier's theorem from \cite{Et} to Petrov's diffusions is contained in the work \cite{FSWX} by Feng, Sun, Wang, and Xu.

 The present paper deals with an even broader family of infinite-dimensional diffusion processes, constructed by Olshanski \cite{olshanski}, and earlier (in a special case) by Borodin and Olshanski in \cite{BoOl2}.
-Those processes depend on a triple of parameters $(z,z',\theta)$.
+These processes depend on a triplet of parameters $(z,z',\theta)$.
 Their state space is the Thoma simplex